Air Inter: History

+The beginning

 On 23 February 1960, France's Ministry of Public Works and Transport decided to transfer Air France's domestic monopoly to Air Inter.
-This provided the impetus for Air Inter to start scheduled services within metropolitan France, as well as between the mainland and Corsica.
-Though a private sector company because of its limited liability status, Air Inter was compelled to operate unprofitable regional domestic routes to justify its domestic monopoly on profitable routes from Paris.
+This provided the impetus to enlarge scheduled services within metropolitan France, as well as between the mainland and Corsica island.
+Though a private sector company because of its limited liability status, Air Inter was compelled to operate unprofitable minor internal routes to justify the domestic monopoly on profitable routes from and to Paris.

-Air Inter primarily operated high-frequency scheduled internal flights from Paris Orly to cities in metropolitan France, principally Lyon, Marseille, Nice, Toulouse, Bordeaux, Strasbourg and Mulhouse.
-Following the opening of Charles de Gaulle Airport near the northern Paris suburb of Roissy-en-France and the transfer of the bulk of Air France's international operations from Orly to Charles de Gaulle Airport from 1974, as well as the simultaneous transfer of UTA's Le Bourget-based operation to that airport, Air Inter began serving these routes from Charles de Gaulle as well (with the exception of Nice) to feed domestic passengers into those airlines' international networks.
+Air Inter primarily operated high-frequency scheduled domestic flights from Paris Orly to cities in metropolitan France, principally Lyon, Marseille, Nice, Toulouse, Bordeaux, Strasbourg and Mulhouse.
+Following the opening of Charles de Gaulle Airport close to the northern Paris suburb of Roissy-en-France and the transfer of the bulk of Air France's international operations from Orly starting in 1974, as well as the simultaneous transfer of UTA's Le Bourget-based operations to that airport, Air Inter began to operate these routes from Charles de Gaulle as well (with the exception of Nice) to feed domestic passengers into those airlines' international networks.

-Air Inter also linked Orly with additional second and third-tier provincial French towns as well as with all three commercial airports on Corsica (Ajaccio, Bastia, Calvi).
+Air Inter also linked Orly with additional second and third-tier provincial French towns as well as with all three commercial airports of Corsica (Ajaccio, Bastia, Calvi).
 The airline operated regional domestic scheduled routes between major French cities as well.

-Many of Air Inter's routes serving smaller towns were contracted to TAT.

-Prior to the liberalisation of the internal air market in the European Union (EU) during the early 1990s, Air Inter was a pillar of the French air transport industry with Air France, UTA and TAT.
+Many of Air Inter's routes serving smaller towns were later contracted to TAT.
+During the early 1990s, prior to the liberalisation of the internal air market in the European Union (EU), together with Air France, UTA and TAT, Air Inter was a pillar of the French air transport industry.

+Domestic expansion and challenges

-During that period Air Inter had a large share of the domestic market.
-It was the only airline plying most of the domestic trunk routes within metropolitan France on a regular scheduled basis, especially from and to Paris.
+It had a large share of the domestic market and was the only airline flying most of the domestic trunk routes within metropolitan France on a regular scheduled basis, especially from and to Paris.
 The exceptions were Paris-Nice and Paris-Basel/Mulhouse.
-Air Inter's flights between Paris Orly and Nice competed with Air France's Paris-Charles de Gaulle — Nice, and Orly—Nice flights.
-Air Inter competed head-on with Swissair, the former Swiss flag carrier, between Paris Charles de Gaulle and Basel/Mulhouse.
+It competed against Air France's in Paris-Charles de Gaulle—Nice and Paris-Orly Airport—Nice flights.
+Air Inter competed head-on with Swissair, the former Swiss flag carrier, between Paris-Charles de Gaulle and Basel/Mulhouse.
+The difference between Air Inter and Swissair services on this route was that the former's passengers used the terminal at Basel/Mulhouse airport through the domestic channel that connected the airport to the French city of Mulhouse, whereas the latter's used the international channel that linked the airport with the city of Basel, in Switzerland.
+For this reason, Air Inter's flights were categorised as domestic while Swissair's were international.
+In addition, UTA had limited rights to carry passengers, cargo and mail on the internal legs of its long-haul services, between Paris Charles de Gaulle and Lyon, Marseille, Nice as well as Bordeaux.
+However, flights were too infrequent to pose a threat to Air Inter.